wellcometrust/WellcomeML/README.md

 pip install -r requirements_transformers.txt --upgrade
 ```

-On OSX, ff you get a message complaining about the rust compiler, install and initialise it with:
+On OSX, if you get a message complaining about the rust compiler, install and initialise it with:

 ```
 brew install rustup